 L to R Nicki Jarvis, Sally Bird, Michelle Tasker, Emma Clark

 North Kesteven District Council have been successful in securing Stage 2 Heritage Lottery Funding!
-This means that we should be able to commence with the works shortly and work throughout 2019 to make the repairs.
+This means that work will be commencing shortly and will run throughout the rest of 2019.

-Keep a look out on this page and the council media feeds to learn more as the project moves forward.
+Keep a look out on this page, our Instagram and Twitter feeds and the council media feeds to learn more as the project moves forward.
 We are hoping to get people involved in the project as it is delivered so will publicise opportunities as they arise.

 Mrs Smith’s Cottage in Navenby is a rare time capsule into a bygone era.
 The Cottage was never designed to stay standing for so long and its largely unaltered state and long-term resident, the eponymous Mrs Smith, together provide a compelling attraction of how people used to live.